Karanv777/College_Admission_Agent-Karan-Verma/README.md

 ```
 ---

+## 📌 How to Run or Deploy
+- Log in to IBM Cloud Lite: https://cloud.ibm.com
+- Launch Watsonx.ai Studio
+- Create a new AI Agent
+- Upload PDFs to a Vector Index
+- Choose Tools for web search (Google,Wikipedia,DuckDuckGo etc..)
+- Configure agent instructions and topics (restricting AI from answering off-topic questions politely)
+- Test in the preview panel
+- Deploy via web snippet, Streamlit, or custom web UI or app UI

+---

+## 🚀 How It Works
+- User inputs a query (e.g., “What are the best colleges for engineering?”)
+- IBM Granite LLM processes the language
+- Vector Index retrieves trusted content from uploaded PDFs
+- Agent responds with a grounded, natural-language answer

+---

 ## 🧪 Example Use Cases

 * A high school student asks: "What documents do I need for the Computer Science program?"